Guk

-Guk, also sometimes known as tang, is a class of soup-like dishes in Korean cuisine.
-Guk and tang are commonly grouped together and regarded as the same type of dish, although tang can sometimes be less watery than guk.
+Guk, also sometimes known as tang, is a category of soup dishes in Korean cuisine.
+Guk and tang are commonly grouped together and used interchangeably.
+They are regarded as the same type of soup, although tang can sometimes be a little thicker and less thin than guk.
 It is one of the most basic components in a Korean meal, along with bap (밥, rice), and banchan (반찬, side dishes).
 In Korean table setting, guk is served on the right side of bap (rice), and left side of sujeo (수저, a spoon and chopsticks).

 Guk is a native Korean word, while tang is a Sino-Korean word that originally meant "boiling water" or "soup".
 Tang has been used as an honorific term in place of guk, when it denotes the same meaning as guk as in yeonpo-tang (연포탕, octopus soup), daegu-tang (대구탕, codfish soup), or jogae-tang (조개탕, clam soup).
 Generally, the names of lighter soups with vegetables are suffixed with -guk, while heavier, thicker soups made with more solid ingredients used in jesa (ancestral rites) are often referred to as tang.
 Gamja-guk (potato soup) and gamja-tang (pork back-bone stew) are different dishes; the potato soup can be called gamjeo-tang.

 Types

 Guk is largely categorized into four groups of soups, such as malgeun jangguk, gomguk, tojangguk, and naengguk.
 Malgeun jangguk literally means "clear (malgeun, 맑은) soup (guk, 국) seasoned with a condiment (jang, 장)," such as doenjang (soy bean paste) or ganjang, and is served in a bansang (반상, regular meal table).
 The main ingredients for malgeun jangguk are meat, fish, vegetables, and seafoods.
-Gomguk, also called gomtang, refers to either a soup type made by boiling various beef parts such as rib, oxtail, brisket, head, and so forth for a long time, or made with ox bone by the same method.
+Gomguk, also called gomtang, refers to either a heartier, thicker soup broth made by boiling various beef parts such as rib, oxtail, brisket, head, and so forth for a long time, or made with ox bone by the same method.
 The broth of gomguk tends to have a milky color and to be rich and hearty taste.
+This type of broth produces many health benefits, like collagen and minerals due to the long process of boiling meat bones for hours.
 It can also be made with chicken or pork bone, to produce samgyetang or gamjatang.

 Tojangguk are based on doenjang broth and ssaltteumul (쌀뜨물, leftover water after washing rice for cooking).
-The taste is usually savory and deep.
+The taste is typically savory and deep, with a rich umami taste from the fermented soybean paste.
 Naengguk are cold soups usually eaten in summer.
-These soups are usually clean and tangy, such as with oi naengguk (오이냉국, cold cucumber) and miyeok naengguk (미역냉국, cold wakame soup).
-Kkaetguk (깻국, sesame soup), made with chicken and sesame seeds, is thick and serves to replenish and supplement nutrients during hot weather.
+These soups are usually fresh, clean and tangy, such as with oi-naengguk (오이냉국, cold cucumber) and miyeok-naengguk (미역냉국, cold wakame soup).
+Kkaet-guk (깻국, sesame soup), made with chicken and sesame seeds, is thicker and is made to replenish and supplement nutrients during hot weather.
+This tradition is practiced by Koreans to match their body temperature with the season, a cultural norm believed to produce many health benefits.